M.A., Early Childhood Education

 B.S., Occupational Therapy, San Jose State University

-Nisa has advocated for her own and others children in public and private schools, therapeutic programs and elsewhere.
-Her most recent professional experiences was with the Western Institute of Neurodevelopmental Studies and Interventions (WINSi), where she set up an Occupational Therapy clinic and developed and ran the Occupational Therapy program in coordination with Dr. Kytja Voeller and colleagues.
-This year she has joined Temple Grandin School as Director of Support Services, developing curriculum for and teaching a life skills class (Real World 101) in cooperation with TGS colleagues and Perspectives program staff.
+Nisa has advocated for her own and others’ children in public and private schools, therapeutic programs and elsewhere.
+Her most recent professional experience was with the Western Institute of Neurodevelopmental Studies and Interventions (WINSi), where she set up an Occupational Therapy clinic and developed and ran the Occupational Therapy program in coordination with Dr. Kytja Voeller and colleagues.
+Nisa has been with Temple Grandin School from its inception and continues to participate in program development, including life skills programming for the benefit of current and future TGS students and their families.